PRESERVATION RESOURCES & LINKS

 A Measure of Change, by Lawrence Rosenblum (1975).
 This award-winning video is a must-see for every new arrival to Newburyport, and for those who may have forgotten the 1960s-70s.
 In just 29 minutes, the documentary examines the landmark decision to use historic preservation principles for the first time in federal HUD urban renewal projects.
-Temporarily unavailable.
+Go directly to the video here.

 Newburyport: Farms to Factories (2010, 82 min.).
 This Preservation Week 2010 presentation at the Firehouse Center for the Arts by the Newburyport Preservation Trust was in collaboration with the Historical Society of Old Newbury.
 The program details the evolution from an agricultural to an industrial economy.
 Presenters are architect Linda Miller and Cushing House Museum curator Jay Williamson.
 (Filmed by Jerry A. Mullins, Port Media volunteer.)
 Temporarily unavailable.